 16F.
 Possession limits — rock lobster in Pilbara and Kimberley Region

-For the purposes of section 51(1) of the Act, the maximum quantity of rock lobster that a person may be in possession of in the Pilbara and Kimberley Region, other than at the person’s principal place of residence, is twice the bag limit of rock lobsters.
+For the purposes of section 51(1) of the Act, the maximum quantity of rock lobster that a person may be in possession of in the Pilbara and Kimberley Region, other than at the person’s principal place of residence, is 2 days’ bag limit of rock lobsters.

 [Regulation 16F inserted in Gazette 22 Dec 2005 p.
-6219.]
+6219; amended in Gazette 1 Mar 2011 p.
+670.]